KuroHere/AutoFishing-NeoForge/README.md

 Note
 ========
+Default setting interface is ``,``\
-This mod is unstable and very buggy, don't recommend to using this
+This mod is unstable and very buggy, don't recommend to using this.